 Gwilym Tyndale Evans, Private, 10765, Royal Fusiliers.
 Gwilym was the son of the Reverend John Jenkin Evans, and Mrs. Charlotte Evans, later of Glan Rhydwilym, Clynderwen.
 He enlisted at Haverfordwest into the 26th (Bankers) Battalion, Royal Fusiliers, part of 124 Brigade, 41st Division.
 The Division were in France by 6 May 1916, and took part in the Battles of Flers and Le Transloy on the Somme, before moving North to Ypres, where they fought at the opening of the Passchendaele Offensive, at Messines, and at the Battle of Pilckem alongside the 38th (Welsh) Division.
 On 23 September 1917, the Division were in the midst of the Battle of the Menin Road, when Gwilym was killed in action, aged 20.
 His body was lost in the Flanders mud, so Gwilym is commemorated on the Tyne Cot Memorial, Belgium.

 John George, Private, 48945, Welsh Regiment.
 John was the son of Philip and Anne George, of Bron-y-Gaer, Llandyssilio.
 He enlisted at Narberth into the 14th (Swansea City) Battalion, the Welsh Regiment, part of 114 Brigade, 38th (Welsh) Division.
 In December 1915 the Division had moved to France, where it was sent to the Nursery Area around Armentieres.
 They moved south to the Somme, where they were decimated at the Battle of Mametz Wood, and spent a year rebuilding their losses before taking part of the Battles of Pilckem and Langemark, part of the Passchendaele Offensive.
 They helped to stem the German Offensives in the months after the German Spring Offensive of 1918- the Kaiserschlacht- and took part in the Battle of Épehy, where the tide had turned, and the British and Dominion Armies had begun to push the weary German Armies back to their starting positions of the Hindenburg Line.
 John was wounded during this stage of the war on 6 September 1918, and was sent home to Mary Hills Hospital in Leeds, to recover.
-He sadly died of wounds sustained in action on 6 October 1918, and his body was transported back to Llandyssilio, where John was laid to rest at Rhydwilym Chapel on 11 October 1918.
-He was just 24 years old, and is not commemorated locally.
+He sadly died of wounds sustained in action on 6 October 1918, aged 22, and his body was transported back to Llandyssilio, where he was laid to rest in Rhydwilym Chapelyard on 11 October 1918.
+He is commemorated on a war memorial within the Chapel.

 Arthur James, Private, 57926, Royal Fusiliers.
 Alfred was the son of Benjamin and Ruth James, of Gilfachwen Farm, Clynderwen.
 He had married before the war, and lived with his wife Daisy James, at 10, Park Parade, Palmer's Green, London.
 Alfred enlisted in London into the Royal Fusiliers, and was posted to the 9th Battalion, which was attached to 36 Brigade, 12th (Eastern) Division.
 The Division had fought at Loos in 1915, and in 1916 saw much fighting on the Somme.
 During 1917 it fought at Arras and Cambrai, then relieved the 38th (Welsh) Division in the Fleurbaix front line in February 1918.
 On 22 March orders were received warning the Division of an imminent move, and two days later concentrated in the Busnes area and moved that night by motor lorry to Albert.
 Here the Division became hard pressed, taking part in the First Battle of Bapaume, where they tried to stem the German Offensive, suffering heavy losses before moving to Toutencourt.
 Alfred was killed during the desperate defence of Albert on 5 April 1918, aged 37.
 He is commemorated on the Pozières Memorial, France.